 The following morning you will be taken on a half day Sightseeing tour of the many holy temples and interesting Surrounding sights of Kathmandu.

-Early morning drive through beautiful country side scenery and reach to Beshishar, a small beautiful town the district head quarter of Lamgung district, set on the banks of the Marshyangdi river.
+Early morning drive to Bulbule through beautiful country side scenery and reach to Beshisahar, a small beautiful town the district head quarter of Lamgung district, set on the banks of the Marshyangdi river.

-The trail climbs along the mule track through pine and fir forest and then follows the river for a time amongst the higher oak and maple trees.
+The trail climbs along the mule track through pine and fir forest then follows the river through higher oak and maple trees.
 We pass through scattered small villages before arriving at Chame.

 Day 8: Chame – Pisang 3200m 6hrs trek.